alexeyinkin/eb-1a/2-petition/README.md

 ##### Newer Medium Boost

-For this one, I could come up with an estimate that it put my article into top 0.52%.
+For this one, I could come up with an estimate that it put my article into the top 0.52%.

 For that, I quoted many posts about the program and scrapped some figures.